 Making the Cheddar Warrior - making a mouse

-The original scene had just the rat in it.
-But I figured the rat needed some company so I built a mouse.
-Here's how I did it |
+The original scene only had the rat in it.
+But I figured it needed some company so I built a mouse.
+Here’s how.

-1 - Simple mesh
+1 - Basic modeling

 The first step in making a mouse is to model it in the 3D progam.
-This shows what we call a 'mesh', and this 'wireframe' view shows how the model is made up of lots of 4-sided shapes called 'polygons'. |
+This shows what we call a ‘mesh’, and this ‘wireframe’ view shows how the model is made up of lots of 4-sided shapes called ‘polygons’.

 2 - Smoothing it out

-The Cinema 4D software I use has a thing called HyperNURBS modelling, which turns a rough model into one that looks smoother, and better than it really is.
-Here's how the mesh looks after running it through HyperNURBS |
+The Cinema 4D software I use has a thing called HyperNURBS modelling, which turns a rough model into one that looks smoother and better than it really is.
+Here’s how the mesh looks after running it through HyperNURBS.

 3 - A quick render

 To see how the mouse is coming along I do a quick render.
 Rendering is the process of having the computer convert all your hard work into a finished picture.
-This render shows there's a lot more work to be done |

 4 - Posing

-Here you can see the mouse posed in the position he'll be standing in the final scene.
-I've given it a basic skin-coloured texture too |
+Here you can see the mouse posed in the position he’ll be standing in the final scene.
+I’ve given it a basic skin-coloured texture too.

 5 - Sub-surface scattering

 Sub-surface scattering is the spreading of light just underneath the skin.
-It's what causes human skin (and mouse skin) to have a sort of inner glow.
-It's a subtle thing, but it helps make a picture more realistic.
-Here you can see the sub-surface scattering cause the ears, nose, feet and tail start to glow a little bit |
+It’s what causes human skin (and mouse skin) to have a sort of inner glow and look more alive.
+It’s a subtle thing, but it helps make a picture more realistic.
+Here you can see the sub-surface scattering cause the ears, nose, feet and tail start to glow a little bit.

 6 - Adding fur

-Cinema 4D has an add-on module called 'Hair', which does what you think it does.
-I've used it to add some fur and whiskers to the mouse.
-I'm happy with the length of the fur, but not yet happy with the shading on it.
-More information about the fur here |
+Cinema 4D has an add-on module called ‘Hair’, which does what you think it does.
+I’ve used it to add some fur and whiskers to the mouse.
+I’m happy with the length of the fur, but not yet happy with the shading on it.
+More information about the fur here.

 7 - Adjusting the fur

-Here I've got the fur working better.
-I've temporarily switched off the sub-surface scattering to save some time (described in step 5.
+Here I’ve got the fur working better.
+I’ve temporarily switched off the sub-surface scattering to save some time (described in step 5.
 Can you see how lifeless the skin looks without sub-surface scattering?)
-I've also tapered the mouse's tail, which is something I should have done earlier. |
+I’ve also tapered the mouse’s tail, which is something I should have done earlier.

 8 - The finished mouse

-Here's how the little fellow looked in the final scene.
-To make it a bit more realistic I've buried his feet in the sand |
+Here’s how the little guy looked in the final scene.
+To make it a bit more realistic I’ve buried his feet in the sand.